 Listel or Listello

 A decorative border, primarily for walls.

 An ornamental block.
 The asymmetrical design of multiple colors.
-The focal point on walls and floors.
+The focal point on the walls and floors.

 To cut on an angle to meet on an edge or corner (similar to picture frame moldings or ceiling cove molding).